serverless/serverless/docs/providers/aws/guide/intro.md

 ### Resources

-**Resources** are AWS infrastructure components which your Functions use, like:
+**Resources** are AWS infrastructure components which your Functions use such as:

 * *An AWS DynamoDB Table (e.g., for saving Users/Posts/Comments data)*
 * *An AWS S3 Bucket (e.g., for saving images or files)*